OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

 ### MBNA World Elite MasterCard

 This card should be the easiest one to calculate the effective cashback rate because it does not disciminate purchases using preferred merchants and categories.
-However, since we are using a normalized spending of $1000 the $85 annual fee will eat up all the cashback.
+However, since I am using a normalized spending of $1000 the $85 annual fee will eat up all the cashback.
 I'll show two examples to illustrate this point.
 ```
 total_spend = $1000
 cashback = total_spend * 0.02